BCrawfordScott/Scholasti_Coin/README.md

 ## Instructions

-`git clone` this repository (or download the file 'scolasti_coin') and open the project in your prefered text editor.
+`git clone` this repository (or download the file [scolasti_coin](https://drive.google.com/file/d/1gCKg-54FmPYtDv14et-SPWSckwkwBa-b/view?usp=sharing)) and open the project in your prefered text editor.
 Open your terminal, navigate to this project and `cd` into the `skeleton` directory.
 Run `rspec` in your terminal to see the tests fail.
 In classic [TDD](https://en.wikipedia.org/wiki/Test-driven_development) style, Your goal is to pass these specs.
 The `solution` directory next to the `skeleton` is there for your reference when you finish.
 Don't peek!

 ### The Block